User-friendly introduction to PAC-Bayes bounds: A Simple PAC-Bayes Bound

-We conclude this discussion on the choice of $\lambda$ by mentioning that there are other PAC-Bayes bounds, for example McAllester's bound~\cite{mca1999}, where there is no parameter $\lambda$ to optimize.
+We conclude this discussion on the choice of $\lambda$ by mentioning that there are other PAC-Bayes bounds, as the one by \citet{mca1999}, where there is no parameter $\lambda$ to optimize.
 We will study these bounds in Section~\ref{section:tight}.